dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ## vii.
 [Model Usefulness](#model-usefulness)

 ## Data Ingestion
 The first step was obtaining the [data](https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/hungarian.data) from the UCI Machine Learning Repository.
-The file was saved in an appropriate location on my machine and then read into into Python.
-[View code](#a)
+The file was saved in an appropriate location on my machine and then read into into Python. [<sub>View code</sub>](#a)

-<sub>Thar be monsters under the bed, ma</sub>
-<sub><sup>Thar be monsters under the bed, ma</sup></sub>

 ## Data Cleaning
 After the data was properly read into into Python and the appropriate column names were supplied, data cleaning was performed.
 This involved: